Nutrition and Food Sciences (Master of Science)

 An undergraduate major in nutrition, dietetics, food science, or a science-related field.
 An undergraduate course in biochemistry.
 Satisfactory scores on the Graduate Record Examination, general (aptitude) portion.

 Minimum Degree Requirements for the Degree of Master of Science

-Thirty credits, including six to fifteen credits of thesis research.
-A minimum of fifteen credits of graduate-level course work.
-Courses in statistics, Research Methods in Nutrition and Food Sciences, and Nutrition and Food Sciences Seminar are required.
+Thirty credits including six to fifteen credits of thesis research.
+Twenty-one credits should be earned in the field of specialization; nine credits may be selected from related areas; courses is statistics, Research Methods in Nutrition and Food Sciences, and Nutrition and Food Sciences Seminar are required.